 - Payment is by credit card only and your camping fee is nonrefundable.

 - Download their permit form.
 Wait patiently (or impatiently) for the download to complete.
 When it finally shows up, fill it out and have it ready.
-If you’re a Mac user, they say you’ll have to print it, fill it out and scan.
-You will probably have to do the same thing from a mobile device, but I haven't tested it.
+If you’re a Mac user, they say you’ll have to print it, fill it out, and scan.
+You will probably have to do the same thing from a mobile device.

 - Weekends fill up fast.
 Have your finger on your email’s “submit” button, ready to send your application at 9 am PST sharp on the dates listed on their website.